TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 Use `-y` to override this (see options below).
 {{< /note >}}

-Usage for creating plugin bundles is displayed by issuing the following command:
+Instructions on how to create plugin bundles is displayed by issuing the following command:

 ```bash
 /opt/tyk-gateway/bin/tyk bundle build -h